mcgarrah/oneworldsync_python/README.md

 If you encounter authentication issues, check that:

-1. Your APP_ID and SECRET_KEY are correct
+1. Your ONEWORLDSYNC_APP_ID and ONEWORLDSYNC_SECRET_KEY are correct
-2. You're using the correct environment (production vs. preprod)
+2. You're using the correct environment (production vs. preprod) for your credentials
 3. Your system clock is synchronized (timestamp accuracy is important for authentication)

 For API errors with status code 400, check the response message for details about which parameters might be invalid.